Hir2wa/Asy-JavaScript/README.md

 //the xhr way was kind of mess it is based on callbacks vs promisees it was realy had to setup fect achieves the same things but with same thing

+Promise method
+method race : returns promise which was resolved first to finish wins method all: retursn true if all promises resolved and false when one reject no bolloen but returns rejected in the console

+method allsettled()
+whatever for each promes returns an array of status and and value and reason